simon-ritchie/apysc/docs_src/source/add_child_and_remove_child.md

 ## Automatic addition of the children

 The apysc appends each `DisplayObject` instance to a parent at the constructor.
 So, for example, it appends a `Sprite` instance to a parent stage.
-Similarly, it appends a `graphics` instance to a parent `Sprite` instance.
+Similarly, it appends an instance of a graphic to a parent `Sprite` instance.

 If you need to adjust a parent, it is necessary to call the `add_child` or `remove_child` interfaces manually (for instance, set a `Sprite` parent to the other `Sprite`).